About New Providence

 The New Providence Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lancaster County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for New Providence, Pennsylvania residents are available through the local police department and authorized providers in Lancaster County.
+Fingerprinting services for New Providence, Pennsylvania residents are available through local police (where present) and authorized providers in Lancaster County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the New Providence Police Department or Lancaster County Sheriff's Office for scheduling and fees.

 To register to vote in New Providence, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lancaster County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in New Providence, contact the Lancaster County Clerk's office for schedules and ballot information.

 Property records for New Providence, Pennsylvania are maintained by the Lancaster Board of Assessment Appeals's Office and the Lancaster Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lancaster County, including parcels in New Providence.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lancaster Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lancaster County offices at the county courthouse.
 The Lancaster County Treasurer handles property tax payments and tax sale information.